KasparEtter/ef1p/pages/email/email.md

 </figure>

-- **Wrong server**: The user's mail client might be misconfigured and connect to a server controlled by the attacker.
+- **Wrong server**: The user's mail client might be misconfigured to connect to a server controlled by the attacker.
   Instead of communicating with the mailbox provider, the client communicates with the attacker.
   In order to avoid detection by not raising any suspicion,